 In short, no!
 Pinterest has stated that Sections do not play a role in SEO and exist only to help you organize your boards.
 We should only use sections as an organizational tool to provide a better user experience.

 Save this article for later!
 Pin it to your Pinterest Marketing Board.

 Now that you have a clear process to plan out your Pinterest boards, you no longer have to ask yourself, “What Pinterest boards should I have?”
-Starting with your main categories and planning out your boards using keywords is the best way to make sure you’re Pinterest account is ready optimized for your content.
+Starting with your main categories and planning out your boards using keywords is the best way to make sure your Pinterest account is ready optimized for your content.
 If you’d rather have a Pinterest manager do the research and set up for you, check out our Existing Account Optimization and New Account Optimization Packages.